 That are unique to you when you observe1.

-All Secondary Colours Are Painted Only By You.- Mário Sousa.®, Creator, Founder & Fine Pixel Artist.
+All Complementary Colours Are Painted Only By You.- Mário Sousa.®, Fine Pixel Artist.